josnin/simplechat/README.md

-getting started with node js and socket.io
+getting started with node js and socket.io module